anthony-tricarico/BDTProject/README.md

 ### Resource Metrics for `v0.1.1`

-Below we report CPU and memory usage metrics relative to a `SLEEP` parameter of 0.05 for `v0.1.1` which includes automatic model retraining.
+Below we report CPU and memory usage metrics relative to a `SLEEP` parameter of 0.05 for `v0.1.1` which includes manual model retraining.
+Notice that the spikes in CPU usage are now under control.

 ![CPU Usage](data/assets/CPUv0.1.1.png)
 ![Memory Usage](data/assets/RAMv0.1.1.png)